 The leadership of ARTIS has accumulated decades of experience studying and working to understand collective political & cultural violence, as well as risk assessment & modeling through research, government leadership, and business.
 This collective experience allows ARTIS to access and utilize the top researchers, policy makers, experts and business leaders in these fields.
-Throughout the years, ARTIS executives have directed many multidisciplinary and multinational projects, and now strive to better understand the current global climate in relation to peace.
+Artis Fellows have directed many interdisciplinary and multinational projects for the public and private sector in an effort to improve the human condition.

 Other affiliations include Field Research Project Manager at the Centre for the Resolution of Intractable Conflict, Harris Manchester College, Oxford University; Research Associate at the Regenhard Center for Emergency Response Studies at John Jay College, CUNY and Manitou Inc., NY.
 She was previously the Executive Director of the Center on Terrorism, an academic research center at John Jay College of Criminal Justice as well as an Adjunct Lecturer in psychology at CUNY.